 Ownership of Data

-Who owns the data?
-While it may seem like common sense that if it’s your data, you’ll own all of it.
-Not every ATS vendor will see things the same.
-Therefore, you need to be abundantly clear from the outset on this issue.
-Some vendors put data roadblocks in the way so that you can’t easily transfer to another ATS vendor should you decide to do so.
+So, who owns the data?
+While it seems obvious that it’s your data, therefore you own it, some ATS vendors may not see that to be the case.
+For that reason, you need to be abundantly clear on the issue from the beginning.
+Some vendors put data roadblocks in the way, making it difficult to transfer to another ATS vendor should you decide to do so.

 You’ll never be able to benefit fully from your new applicant tracking system if the search facility provided isn’t up to the mark.
 You want to be able to use your candidate database to the fullest extent, so a powerful and all-embracing search function is a must.